-You can ask for a list (accounting)

-of the times we've shared your

-health information for six years

-prior to the date you ask, who we

-shared it with, and why.

-We will include all the disclosures except for those about treatment, payment, and health care operations, and certain other disclosures (such as any you asked us to make).
-We'll provide one accounting a year for free but may charge a reasonable, costbased fee if you ask for another one within 12 months.
+- You can ask for a list (accounting) of times we've shared your health infor for six years prior to the date you as we shared it with, and why. - We will include all the disclosures of those about treatment, payment, an care operations, and certain other disclosures (such as any you asked make).
+We'll provide one accounting for free but may charge a reasonable based fee if you ask for another one 12 months.